microsoft/Web-Dev-For-Beginners/3-terrarium/3-intro-to-DOM-and-closures/README.md

 In addition, this lesson will introduce the idea of a [JavaScript closure](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures), which you can think of as a function enclosed by another function so that the inner function has access to the outer function's scope.

+> JavaScript closures are a vast and complex topic.
+This lesson touches on the most basic idea that in this terrarium's code, you will find a closure: an inner function and an outer function constructed in a way to allow the inner function access to the outer function's scope.
+For much more information on how this works, please visit the [extensive documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures).

 We will use a closure to manipulate the DOM.

-> Think of the DOM as a tree, representing all the ways that a web page document can be manipulated.
+Think of the DOM as a tree, representing all the ways that a web page document can be manipulated.
 Various APIs (Application Program Interfaces) have been written so that programmers, using their programming language of choice, can access the DOM and edit, change, rearrange, and otherwise manage it.

 ![DOM tree representation](./images/dom-tree.png)